Naturalization and Citizenship

-The primary benefits of obtaining U.S. citizenship is the ability to vote in local, state, and federal elections; obtain a U.S. passport; and you become eligible as a U.S. citizen to sponsor a relative in their efforts towards citizenship.
-Another added benefit is not having to worry about your visa or green card expiring, or getting deported.
+The primary benefits of obtaining U.S. citizenship are the ability to vote in local, state, and federal elections; obtain a U.S. passport, and become eligible as a U.S. citizen to sponsor certain relatives in their efforts towards citizenship.
+Another added benefit is not having to worry about your visa or green card expiring or getting deported.

-Foreign nationals wishing to obtain naturalization, which is the process through which they become a U.S. citizens, must first establish their permanent residency status and meet certain eligibility requirements.
+Foreign nationals wishing to obtain naturalization, which is the process through which they become a U.S. citizen, must first establish their permanent residency status and meet certain eligibility requirements.

 To qualify for U.S. citizenship, five basic conditions must be satisfied.

-- You must have held a permanent residency status (held a “Green Card”) for at least five years, or if you married a U.S. citizen – three years.
+- You must have held a permanent residency status (held a “Green Card”) for at least five years, or three years for those that derived a green card from a U.S. citizen spouse and are still cohabitating in good faith.

-- You must not have left the U.S. for a consecutive period for a year or longer or for a total of 30 months or more.
+- You must not have left the U.S. for a consecutive period exceeding 6 months or a year, for a total of 30/18 months absence, respectively.

-- You must be deemed by immigration officials as a person of good moral character and it needs to be established that you kept the laws of this country.
+- You must be deemed by immigration officials as a person of good moral character.
 You must also prove you are over 18 years of age.

-- Pass government-made test proving you can read, write, and speak English; however, some exceptions apply to this stipulation.
+- Pass a test proving you can read, write, and speak English; however, some exceptions apply to this stipulation.

 - Pass an exam on U.S. history, civic issues, and government, and take part in a personal interview.